MustafaAhsanKhan/DEP-ML/Image-Classifier/README.md

 - [Results](#results)

 ## Introduction
-This project aims to build a machine learning model to predict house prices based on various factors.
+This project aims to build a machine learning model to classify images into various groups.

 ## Project Structure